 Our camping area is suitable for tents, camper trailers, caravans, motor homes and camper vans.
 There are ten powered sites and a large grassed area for tents, surrounded by tall shady trees.
 Access to a tennis court is available for those who choose to have a game or two and grassy area for the kids provides an area to run around and play ball games.
-A shared amenity block provides hot showers and toilets with disabled access, a free barbecue and a token operated laundry (tokens available from Visitors Centre) are also available on site.
-Visitors to the park may also use the communal campfire pit outside of bushfire danger season ( usually November to April see conditions below).
+A shared amenity block provides hot showers and toilets with disabled access, a free barbecue and a token operated washing machine (tokens available from Visitors Centre) are also available on site.
+Visitors to the park may also use the communal campfire pit outside of bushfire danger season (usually November to April see conditions below).

 |Type of camping

-||Price per night
+|Price per night